-Today I wanted to share with you a printable that my husband created for our summertime chores and monitoring our computer time with the kids.
-These tech and chore tickets can be printed and used with a simple hole punch to signify if the child has used their tech time or has completed their chores.
+My husband created this great printable for summertime chores and monitoring computer time with the kids that I’m excited to share with you- free printable chore and tech time tickets.
+The tech hours punch-tickets in particular have helped both us and the kids know how much time they’re spending on technology.
+They can be printed and used with a simple hole punch to signify if the child has used their tech time or has completed their chores.

-My children are 10 (almost) and 6.
-This is our current list of chore activities that must be completed.
-I don’t punch the ticket itself until the end of the day, but morning chores have to be completed to redeem the first hour of time, then evening chores are completed and the second hour can be used.
+– Punch the ticket itself at the end of the day, BUT morning chores have to be completed to redeem the first hour of time, then evening chores are completed and the second hour can be used.

 6 Year Old Chore List- Get dressed, tidy room, make bed, sweep (with a quick vac) under the table after each meal, meal helper every other night, (help prepare and set the table for dinner), 15 minute tidy at the end of the day, and assist mom with laundry sorting.

 10 Year Old Chore List- Get dressed, tidy room, make bed, wipe down both bathrooms, meal helper every other night (help prepare and set the table for dinner), 15 minute tidy at the end of the day, and assist mom with loading and unloading of laundry.

 Tech tickets grant the child one hour of computer or video game time.
 We do not count television time as tech time in our house.
 Kids can watch 2 shows daily on Netflix.
 We no longer have cable television so that has really helped us do a better job of not zoning out on the television.

 A timer is set and once it dings, the card is punched for that hour.
 It is as simple as that!